DavidAnson/markdownlint-cli2/README.md

 - See the [Rules / Aliases][markdownlint-rules-aliases] and
   [Tags][markdownlint-tags] sections of the `markdownlint` documentation.

+## Glob expressions

+- Globbing is performed by the [globby][globby] library; refer to that documentation for more information and examples.

 ## Configuration

 - See the [Configuration][markdownlint-configuration] section of the `markdownlint` documentation for information about the inline comment syntax.

+### `.markdownlintignore`

+- The format of this file is similar to [`.npmignore`][npmignore] and consists of one glob pattern per line.
+- These glob patterns are negated (by adding a leading `!`) and appended to the end of the command-line arguments.
+- Blank lines and lines that begin with the `#` character are ignored.

 ### `.markdownlint-cli2.jsonc`